aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-data/data-filtering/get-all-hidden-rows-indices-after-refreshing-autofilter/_index.md

 ## **Possible Usage Scenarios**

-When you apply the auto filter on worksheet cells, then some of the rows get hidden automatically.
-But it might be the case that some of the rows are already hidden manually by Excel end user and they are not hidden by an auto filter.
-It therefore makes difficult to know which of the rows are hidden by the auto filter and which of them are hidden manually by Excel end user.
-Aspose.Cells deals with this problem using the int[] [**AutoFilter.Refresh(bool hideRows)**](https://reference.aspose.com/cells/net/aspose.cells.autofilter/refresh/methods/1) method.
-This method returns the row indices of all the rows that are hidden by the auto filter and not manually by the Excel end user.
+When you apply the AutoFilter on worksheet cells, some rows get hidden automatically.
+However, it might be the case that some rows are already hidden manually by the Excel end user and are not hidden by an AutoFilter.
+This makes it difficult to know which rows are hidden by the AutoFilter and which are hidden manually by the Excel end user.
+Aspose.Cells addresses this problem using the int[] **AutoFilter.Refresh(bool hideRows)** method.
+This method returns the row indices of all the rows that are hidden by the AutoFilter and not manually by the Excel end user.

 ## **Get All Hidden Rows Indices after Refreshing AutoFilter**

-Please see the following sample code that loads the [sample Excel file](64716909.xlsx) which contains some of the rows hidden manually by Excel end user.
-The code applies the auto filter and refreshes it using the int[] [**AutoFilter.Refresh(bool hideRows)**](https://reference.aspose.com/cells/net/aspose.cells.autofilter/refresh/methods/1) method that returns the row indices of all the hidden rows by the auto filter.
-It then prints the indices of the hidden rows on the console along with cells names and values.
+Please see the following sample code that loads the [sample Excel file](64716909.xlsx) which contains some rows hidden manually by the Excel end user.
+The code applies the AutoFilter and refreshes it using the int[] **AutoFilter.Refresh(bool hideRows)** method that returns the row indices of all the rows hidden by the AutoFilter.
+It then prints the indices of the hidden rows on the console along with cell names and values.

 ## **Sample Code**